richardcsuwandi/richardcsuwandi.github.io/_posts/2025-07-23-exploration-in-ai.md

     }
   }
 ---
 One of the most thought-provoking moments for me at [ICML 2025](https://icml.cc/) didn’t come from a new architecture or a scaling law.
 It emerged from a simple, unsettling question: What happens when AI stops exploring?
 Recent breakthroughs in AI—especially in LLMs—have been fueled not by curiosity, but by curation.
-By training on vast swaths of human-generated text, models like LLMs bypass the messy, uncertain process of active exploration.
+By training on vast amounts of human-generated data, models like LLMs bypass the messy, uncertain process of active exploration.
 Instead, they absorb a pre-digested version of our collective knowledge, effectively "pre-exploring" the world through the lens of what’s already been written.
 While these models can recombine, paraphrase, and simulate, they rarely discover new things.
 This is the core mission of the [Exploration in AI Today (EXAIT)](https://exait-workshop.github.io/) Workshop at ICML 2025: to confront the quiet crisis of over-exploitation and re-center exploration to enable progress in modern AI.
 Because whether it’s a robot learning to walk, a recommender system fighting filter bubbles<d-footnote>"Filter bubbles" refers to the phenomenon where users are only shown familiar content.</d-footnote>, or an AI searching for a drug in a vast space of possible molecules, the path to breakthroughs isn’t paved by more data alone.
 In this post, we will explore the science of intelligent exploration, from the basics of novelty search to the cutting-edge of open-endedness.

 <img src="{{ '/assets/img/exait.png' | relative_url }}" alt="EXAIT Workshop" class="center" width="100%" class="l-body rounded z-depth-1 center">
 <div class="l-gutter caption" markdown="1">